aureliusenterprise/m4i_atlas_core/m4i_atlas_core/api/README.md

 The `get_keycloak_token` function in the Auth submodule is responsible for retrieving an access token from a Keycloak instance.

-To use the get_keycloak_token function, first import it:
+To use the `get_keycloak_token` function, first import it:

 ```python
 from m4i_atlas_core import get_keycloak_token
 ```

 Next, call the function to retrieve an access token.
-You can provide your own Keycloak instance and credentials or rely on the pre-configured parameters from the ConfigStore.
+You can provide your own Keycloak instance and credentials or rely on the pre-configured parameters from the `ConfigStore`.
 If you need to use multi-factor authentication, provide the one-time access token (TOTP) as well.

 ```python
 # Example: Using pre-configured parameters